nkmrh/RadarChart/README.md

 ## How to use

-If you want to draw a chart like the image below, please write as follows.
+If you want to draw a chart like the image below, please write as follows.

 ![](images/demo.png)